dansmyers/IntroToCS/Labs/8-EUOUAE.md

 This is the lab for week 8.
 Lab 7 was replaced by the hurricane assignment.

 ## Overview

 We have a variety of projects in this lab:

-- Implementing a Choose Your Own Adventure Story.
-This doesn't introduce any new content, but will allow you to practice structuring a larger program using functions.
+- More practice problems using lists and loops
-- Modeling a deck of cards using a list.
+- Modeling a deck of cards using a list
-- Writing a mini-ChatGPT using the **OpenAI API**.
+- Writing a mini-ChatGPT using the **OpenAI API**

 ## Setup